Health Information Management

 I am not sure if online courses are right for me, any suggestions?

-Every online course is taught by a fully qualified instructor.
+Our online course are taught by fully qualified instructors.
 Students will have access to their instructors via email and Moodle messaging as well as scheduled office hours (may be virtual or on campus).
-With online classes, students do best when setting regular times each week for study and completion of assignments.
+Students are most successful when they set regular times each week for study and completion of assignments.
 Having good reading comprehension and taking the opportunity to ask the instructor questions when clarification is needed are important in student success.
 The Academic Technology Center of Lane Community College offers a “How To” Moodle tutorial.
 Students also have access to the Student Help Desk (SHeD) by telephone or email for technology support.

-I think I'm ready to apply to the HIM Program.
+I think I am ready to apply to the HIM Program.
 Can someone help me review my transcripts to see if I have everything I need?

 Yes.
 Students may utilize their MyGradPlan “What If” functionality for the Basic Health Care Career Pathway certificate to see if they have met the application prerequisites.
 Additionally, Program advisors can help.
-Email HIMProgram@lanecc.edu for guidance and a schedule of drop-in hours.
+Email HIMProgram@lanecc.edu for guidance.
+You may also request a schedule of drop-in hours.

 Is the HIM program accredited by a professional organization?